operaton/operaton-keycloak/examples/sso-kubernetes/README.md

 ## What it does

-This is a basic showcase for a Operaton Spring Boot application using the [Keycloak Identity Provider Plugin](https://github.com/operaton/operaton-keycloak) in combination with the OAuth 2.0 Client and Resource Server implementation of Spring Security.
+This is a basic showcase for an Operaton Spring Boot application using the [Keycloak Identity Provider Plugin](https://github.com/operaton/operaton-keycloak) in combination with the OAuth 2.0 Client and Resource Server implementation of Spring Security.

-You will not only login using Keycloak (or if configured using your preferred social identity provider)
+You will not only log in using Keycloak (or if configured using your preferred social identity provider)

 ![Keycloak-Login](docs/Keycloak-Login.PNG)